StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 The propagation block requires the following keys:
 - **_type** - specifies that the JSON block defines a Propagation.
 - **arguments** - a list of arguments to match any user parameters that the propagation function requires.
 Arguments for system parameters are automatically provided during run time and do not need to be specified here.
-For further details, see the [examples](#examples) of adding a propagation function to a template.
+For further details, see the [examples](#example-templates) of adding a propagation function to a template.
   - **_type** - the type of the argument.
 This must match the **type** specified for the user parameter in the propagation function.
   - **parameter** - the node ID of the propagation function’s user parameter.
 This can be obtained using a `get` helper.
   - Any values required for the specified argument **_type**.
 - **function** the node ID of the propagation function to use.
 This can be obtained using a `get` helper.

-### Examples
+### Example templates

 Examples of adding a propagation function to a template can be found below: